Skip to main content

 Fox News guest Jonathan Hoenig went even further, saying that vaccinations “should never be forced, never be required by government even for the so-called public good.”

-“Think about where this could lead if government gets involved in science and medicine,” Hoenig said.
+“Think about where this could lead if government gets involved in science and medicine,” Hoenig said(link is external).
 “You know, forced sterilizations, forced abortion, forced pills, forced treatments.”

 Hoenig said that instead of requiring people to give their children Big Government vaccines, the government should instead just forcibly quarantine people who have an infectious disease.